MyNamesLex/MyNamesLex/README.md

 * Love creating funny mods to create comical scenarios in video games, especially in cutscenes.

-* Always looking to learn something new, whether it be a new tool or technique in gameplay programming, AI development in games or optimization.
+* Always looking to learn something new in gameplay programming, AI development in games or optimization.

 </details>